 This is why SMS marketing, also known as text message marketing, has become so popular in recent years.
 With so many people paying attention to their phones, why not send alerts and offers through these channels?

-Because the cost of SMS marketing is low and open rates are high, companies are leveraging SMS marketing software and services to increase their conversions and reach more consumers.
+Because the cost of SMS marketing is low and open rates are high, companies are leveraging SMS marketing software to increase their conversions and reach more consumers.
 Some of the statistics regarding this relatively new strategy are staggering.

 In this article, we’ll be outlining 40 SMS marketing statistics that are sure to convince you why it’s the next big thing in digital marketing.